-To ensure a statistical power of .90 for the detection of finding moderate evidence (i.e., BF10 greater than 3, according to Dienes, 2021) for an effect size of Cohen's d = 0.15 20 at a significance level of $\alpha = .01$ for t-tests, the sample needs to consist of at least 376800 participants (for power calculations, see https://doi.org/10.17605/OSF.IO/Z43PMRoth, Lukáes, et al., 2022).
-For this calculation, we used the standard deviation SD = 15.1 ms and SD = 11.2 ms for the lower and higher number ranges, as reported by Fias et al. (1996), although the standard deviation in our previous color judgment experiments were only SD = 4.2 ms and SD = 3.9 ms. will probably be smaller because of a higher number of repetitions per experimental cell.
-Hence, our calculations are rather conservative, and the statistical power thus is most probably even higher.
+To ensure a statistical powerprobability of .90 for finding at least moderate evidence for a true underlying effect (i.e., BF10 greater thanabove 3, according to Dienes, 2021) for anwith a minimally relevant effect size of Cohen's d = 0.15 for in one-sample or paired t-tests, the sample needs consist of 800 participants (for power calculations, to see https://doi.org/10.17605/OSF.IO/Z43PM).
+The sample size of 800 participants is required for a proportion of at least .90 Bayesian t-tests to yield a BF10 above 3, when 5000 samples of SNARC slope differences are randomly drawn from a normal distribution around the minimally relevant effect size of d = 0.15 are simulated (for a similar approach, see Kelter, 2021).
+Following the same procedure, we found that the sample would need to consist of 180 participants to ensure a probability of .90 for finding at least moderate evidence against a truly absent effect (i.e., BF{10} below 1/3 for d = 0, according to Dienes, 2021).
+Note that the sample size of 180 is smaller than the initial sample size of 200 that will be collected in the SBF+maxN approach.
+For this-these calculations, we used SD = 15.1 ms and SD = 11.2 ms for the lower and higher number ranges, as reported by Fias et al. (1996), although the standard deviation in our previous color judgment experiments were only SD = 4.2 ms and SD = 3.9 ms. Hence, our calculations are rather conservative, and the statistical powerprobability to find evidence for a true underlying effect thus is most probably even higher.
+While in the frequentist framework, low rates of misleading evidence (and a high probability of finding evidence for a true underlying effect) need to be ensured.
+To achieve the same probability for error type II and misleading evidence, Bayesian t-tests (using the default t-scale of 0.707 as uninformed prior in the Cauchy distribution) require larger samples as compared to frequentist t-tests (Kelter, 2021).

 Importantly, as we run Bayesian instead of frequentist analyses, we will make use of the "Sequential Bayes Factor with maximal n" (SBF+maxN) approach as described by Schönbrodt & Wagenmakers (2018) and define an optional stopping threshold to make our data collection more efficient.
-Namely, we use moderate evidence in favor of Hypothesis 3 (BF10 > 3) or against it (BF10 < 1/3) as thresholds.
-More precisely, for each experiment, we will first recruit 200 participants and compute the BF10 for the SNARC slope difference between ranges.
-As long as the BF10 does not reach any of the two thresholds yet, we will collect another 20 datasets and recalculate the BF10 until we reach moderate evidence.
-If no threshold is reached with our maximal sample size of 800 participants, we will stop the sequential recruiting of participants in any case.
-Nevertheless, we aim to collect 376 valid datasets.
+Namely, we use moderate evidence in favor of Hypothesis 3all hypotheses ($BF{10} > 3$) or against it-them ($BF{10} < 1/3$) as thresholds.
+More precisely, for each experiment, we will first recruit 200 participants and compute the BF{10} for the SNARC effect in lower (Hypothesis 1a) and higher (Hypothesis 1b) number ranges, for the shift of critical small/large numbers in both relative (Hypothesis 2a) and absolute (Hypothesis 2b) terms towards the left/right, respectively, and for the SNARC slope difference between ranges (Hypothesis 3).
+As long as the BF{10} does not reach any of the two thresholds yetfor all hypotheses, we will want to collect another 20 datasets and recalculate the BF{10} -until we reach moderate evidence.
+If no threshold is reached with our maximal sample size of 800 participants (that is required for obtaining at least moderate evidence for a true underlying minimally relevant effect with a probability of at least .90, as explained above), we will stop the sequential recruiting of participants in any case.